 Division Executive Committee

-Pooja Mamidanna, M.A, M.S., Co- Chair, graduated from the California School of Professional Psychology with her M.A in Marriage and Family Therapy.
-Pooja currently works at the County of Santa Clara where she provides short-term individual and group therapy for uninsured/undocumented clients.
-Pooja also works part time in a private practice in San Francisco at Therapy Now SF.
+Pooja Mamidanna, M.A, M.S., LMFT, Chair graduated from the California School of Professional Psychology with her M.A in Marriage and Family Therapy.
+Pooja also is currently a first year PhD Clinical Psychology Student at the California School of Professional Psychology.
+Pooja currently works at a private practice in San Francisco (Therapy Now SF).
 Pooja’s clinical experience includes substance use, crisis residential treatment facilities and community mental health outpatient clinics (children, adolescents, young adults, older adults and the elderly population).
 Pooja’s research interests include multicultural psychology, grief , loss, intergenerational, and complex trauma.